JohnLCaron/rlauxe/README.md

 The total set of cards sampled in a round is the union of the individual contests' set.
 The added efficiency of a multi-contest audit comes when the same card is chosen for more than one contest.

 It may happen that after a contest's estimated sample size has been satisfied, further cards are chosen because they contain a contest whose sample size has not been satisfied.
-Those extra cards can be used in the audit for a contest as long as the contest's canonical sequence in unbroken .
+Those extra cards can be used in the audit for a contest as long as the contest's canonical sequence in unbroken.
 If a card that contains the contest is not used in the sample, the canonical sequence is broken and any further cards that contain the contest are not used in the audit.
 This ensures that the audit only uses the canonical sequence for each contest, which ensures that the sample is random.

 The set of contests that will continue to the next round is not known, so the set of ballots sampled at each round is not known in advance.
 Nonetheless, for each contest, and for each round, the sequence of ballots seen by the audit is fixed when the PRNG is chosen.